-- (a) where his or her adopters are a married couple, as if he or she had been born as a child of the marriage (whether or not he or she was born after that marriage); and - (b) in any other case as if he or she had been born to the adopter in wedlock (but not as a child of any actual marriage of the adopter).50 - (1A) An adopted infant shall be treated in law as if he or she were not a child of any person other than any adopter.51 - (1B) In the case of an infant adopted solely by a natural parent, paragraph (1A) has no effect as respects entitlement to property depending on relationship to that parent, or as respects anything else depending on that relationship.52 - (2) Where an adoption order is made - (a) the following are extinguished - (i) the parental responsibility which any person has for the infant immediately before the making of the order, - (ii) any order under the Children (Jersey) Law 2002 unless the court directs otherwise, and - (iii) any duty arising by virtue of an agreement or the order of a court to make payments, so far as the payments are in respect of the infant's maintenance or upbringing for any period after the making of the order, unless made under an agreement which constitutes a trust or expressly provides that the duty is not to be extinguished by the making of an adoption order; and - (b) the adopter shall have parental responsibility for the adopted infant.53 - (3) Where it becomes necessary to appoint a guardian for an adopted child, the adopter or adopters and the relatives of the adopter or adopters shall, in all matters appertaining to the formation of the guardianship, be deemed to be the relatives of the adopted child, and, where an adoption order is made in respect of an infant who is under guardianship, the Court shall order that the guardianship be reconstituted unless it is of the opinion that it is in the interests of the child that the guardianship be maintained. - (4) For the purposes of the law relating to marriage, an adopter and the person whom the adopter has been authorized to adopt under an adoption order shall be deemed to be within the prohibited degrees of consanguinity; and the provisions of this paragraph shall continue to have effect notwithstanding that some person other than the adopter is authorized by a subsequent order to adopt the same infant. - (5) Where, in the case of an infant adopted under a Convention adoption, the Court is satisfied, on an application under this paragraph - (a) that under the law of the country in which the adoption was effected the adoption is not a full adoption; - (b) that the consents referred to in Article 4(c) and (d) of the Convention have not been given for a full adoption, or that Jersey the court may direct that the adoption shall have effect other than as a full adoption.54
+- (a) where his or her adopters are a married couple or a civil partnership couple, as if he or she had been born as a child of the marriage or civil partnership, as the case may be (whether or not he or she was born after that marriage or civil partnership); and - (b) in any other case as if he or she had been born to the adopter - (i) in wedlock (but not as a child of any actual marriage of the adopter), or - (ii) in the course of a civil partnership. - (1A) An adopted infant shall be treated in law as if he or she were not a child of any person other than any adopter. - (1B) In the case of an infant adopted solely by a natural parent, paragraph (1A) has no effect as respects entitlement to property depending on relationship to that parent, or as respects anything else depending on that relationship. - (2) Where an adoption order is made - (a) the following are extinguished - (i) the parental responsibility which any person has for the infant immediately before the making of the order, - (ii) any order under the Children (Jersey) Law 2002 unless the court directs otherwise, and - (iii) any duty arising by virtue of an agreement or the order of a court to make payments, so far as the payments are in respect of the infant's maintenance or upbringing for any period after the making of the order, unless made under an agreement which constitutes a trust or expressly provides that the duty is not to be extinguished by the making of an adoption order; and - (b) the adopter shall have parental responsibility for the adopted infant. $^{55}$ - (3) Where it becomes necessary to appoint a guardian for an adopted child, the adopter or adopters and the relatives of the adopter or adopters shall, in all matters appertaining to the formation of the guardianship, be deemed to be the relatives of the adopted child, and, where an adoption order is made in respect of an infant who is under guardianship, the Court shall order that the guardianship be reconstituted unless it is of the opinion that it is in the interests of the child that the guardianship be maintained. - (4) For the purposes of the law relating to marriage or civil partnership, an adopter and the person whom the adopter has been authorized to adopt under an adoption order shall be deemed to be within the prohibited degrees of consanguinity; and the provisions of this paragraph shall continue to have effect notwithstanding that some person other than the adopter is authorized by a subsequent order to adopt the same infant. - (5) Where, in the case of an infant adopted under a Convention adoption, the Court is satisfied, on an application under this paragraph -

-- is not the receiving State (within the meaning of Article 2 of the Convention); and - (c) that it would be more favourable to the infant for a direction to be given under this paragraph,
+- (a) that under the law of the country in which the adoption was effected the adoption is not a full adoption; - (b) that the consents referred to in Article 4(c) and (d) of the Convention have not been given for a full adoption, or that Jersey is not the receiving State (within the meaning of Article 2 of the Convention); and - (c) that it would be more favourable to the infant for a direction to be given under this paragraph, the court may direct that the adoption shall have effect other than as a full adoption.